mihaip/chrome-app-repl/README.md

 ### Sample usage

 Here's a sample session that plays around with the [socket API](https://developer.chrome.com/apps/socket.html) to do an HTTP request to google.com via a TCP socket on port 80.
+This sesssion is also [available as a screencast](http://www.youtube.com/watch?v=IK5RYT2Um9A).

 First, to save some typing, an alias for the socket API is created.
 The `undefined` that appears is the result of that expression (variable declarations don't return a value).